conquer-online/comet/Readme.md

 ## Getting Started

+Get started by cloning the repository.
+Select a branch based on the patch you wish to target.

 Before setting up the project, download and install the following:

 * [.NET Core 3.1 or higher](https://dotnet.microsoft.com/download) - Primary language compiler